 Public Vending – Food Trucks

-The Right of Way Food Truck Vending Program is the City of Atlanta-sponsored program to allow food trucks to vend in designated vending zones within the public right of way, which in the case of food trucks, refers to City streets.
+The Right of Way Food Truck Vending Program is the City of Atlanta-sponsored program to allow food trucks to vend in designated vending zones in the public right of way.
 Phase I of the program allows vending to take place in Downtown Atlanta in the Government Walk area, which is the area immediately surrounding City Hall, the Fulton County Government Center and the State Capital.

 Public Vending – Motor Vehicles (i.e. Ice Cream Trucks, Rolling Stores)